 The year started out with my continuous updating of old and new photos.
 Going through some 60 000 images takes a bit of time.
 There are the following categories – a) old raw images to be thrown away as hopeless cases, b) old images that may be turned into real works, c) old works that can be improved technically but not changed and, finally, d) works that can be reworked in terms of content and be re-created.

 The c) category has to do with the fact that Photoshop is constantly developing and you can do things now to an image that you could only dream of a few years ago.
-So the same work can be reproduced on the homepage and reprinted on paper or other medium with a much better result.
+So the same work can be reproduced on the homepage and reprinted on paper or other media with a much better result.
 It goes without saying that I want even my older works to be as good technically as they can be.
 The other factor is that the printer I bought last year, Epson Surecolour P 6000 is an amazing piece of technology.
 I can now also print things with a crips quality that I could only dream of some years ago.

-In the beginning of the year I produced images related to the US – Trump, Black Power Matters, the events on Capitol Hill and of Lady Gaga.
+In the beginning of the year, I produced some new images related to the US – Trump, Black Power Matters, the events on Capitol Hill and of Lady Gaga.
 I also did some art photography works with reference to Rumi, Jasper Johns and Caravaggio.
 You’ll find them in the Art Photographics shop.

 For the SPAR exhibition in Shanghai, Yi Shing Lai – “Xing” – and I agreed that it would be good to add something new and make the whole thing larger and more China-focused.
 Thus, the SPAR exhibition will encompass these elements: